 Betterment is a goal oriented investing company.
 It is not for day traders, and you will find its website further away from that purpose than anything.
 As soon as you sign up for an account, you are asked about your investing goals.
 And, from that time forward, Betterment focuses your attention and investing to obtain those financial goals.

 While you can have multiple investing goals, Betterment has you also focus on one primary goal and list a date that you want to accomplish it.
 No matter if you want to build a fully funded emergency fund, send your kids to college, or add to your retirement nest egg, Betterment will continue to help you focus on your goals and continue to chip away at them with sensible investing in order to achieve the goal.

 Incredible Visual Tools With Betterment

-One of the best features of Betterment is their graphics and tools that help you visualize exactly how your investments can possibly help you accomplish your goals if you stick with a certain investing game plan.
+One of the best features of Betterment is their graphics and tools that help you visualize exactly how your investments can possibly help you accomplish your goals if you stick to a certain investing game plan.
 Their tools and sliding bars help give you a great visual of how changes will affect your investments over the long-term.

 How To Start Investing With Betterment

 It is very simple to open an account with Betterment.
 It took me less than ten minutes if that long.
 After signing up for an account, you connect a bank account to your Betterment investing account.
 You can choose the goal that you are investing for and then you pick a time when you want to accomplish that goal.